matthewyang204/art/README.md

 The ASCII art I've made over the years

 # License
-As I have done with all my software, you **MAY NOT** use any of my art for corporate/closed-source purposes for obvious reasons.
+As I have done with all my software, you **MAY NOT** use any of my art for corporate/closed-source purposes for obvious reasons, and this includes for any profitable use.
 Any use in FOSS software is perfectly welcome, so long as you credit me.
 See the GPLv3 [LICENSE](LICENSE) file for more info.